tofulot/DebugFramework/Readme.md

 ### Usage

-After [DebugFramework](#debugframework) is installed open the plugin and add yourself using the "Whitelist" button then close it and press edit then add a new script and open the module and enjoy the plugin [Api Reference](#api)
+After [DebugFramework](#debugframework) is installed open the plugin and add yourself using the "Whitelist" button then close it and press edit then add a new script and open the module and enjoy the plugin [Methods](#methods)

 ## Subjects
 [DebugFramework](#debugframework) Info about this plugin